Eri4/PotatoHead/README.md

-Persoal project for generating at the moment news contet with animatiot and ai
+Persoal project for generating at the moment news content with animation and ai